 Figure 4.9 displays the result of nonlinear and weighted nonlinear regression by means of a synthetic example.
 Please read Chapter 4.10 of MRES if you wish to learn more about this type of analysis.
 We first generate a synthetic bivariate data set by typing

 rng(0) data(:,1) = 0.5 : 0.1 : 3; data(:,1) = data(:,1) + 0.2*randn(size(data(:,1))); data(:,2) = 3 + 0.2 * exp(data(:,1)); data(:,2) = data(:,2) + 0.5*randn(size(data(:,2))); data = sortrows(data,1);

-Next we run a nonlinear regression analysis to get the best fitted curve.
+The data can be also downloaded here.
+Now we run a weighted nonlinear regression analysis to get another best fitted curve.

 model = @(phi,t)(phi(1)*exp(t) + phi(2)); p0 = [0 0]; p = nlinfit(data(:,1),data(:,2),model,p0); fittedcurve_1 = p(1)*exp(data(:,1)) + p(2);